 I have worked as a consultant on tunnel projects with the same type of rock formations and challenges as what exists under the Straits of Mackinac and what Enbridge will confront if it obtains permits to construct this proposed tunnel.

-I have spent nearly 100 hours examining Enbridge’s geotechnical reports, the geology of the Straits and reviewed the standards for undertaking this kind of tunnel construction in open water.
+I have spent nearly 100 hours examining Enbridge’s geotechnical reports, geology of the Straits, and reviewed the standards for undertaking this kind of tunnel construction in open water.

 It is impossible to sum up all the concerns, inconsistencies, deficiencies, and omissions in a few sound bites, but I can say that what has been submitted is in no way adequate for EGLE to complete a review, let alone approve.

 Enbridge has significantly changed the project design in a manner that will cut their costs dramatically but also puts tunnel workers, nearby residents, and the environment at much greater risk.